qaul/qaul.net/docs/contributors/src/intro.md

 # Introduction

-Welcome to the `qaul.net` contributors' guide!
+Welcome to the `qaul.net` contributors' manual!

 This guide is open and publicly editable.
 You can find it's sources in our [gitlab repository].